Three ways to describe a forest garden

 A forest garden is:

-- An orchard underplanted with edible perennials.
+- A wildlife orchard underplanted with edible shrubs and perennial vegetables.

 - A wildlife garden you can eat (the plants, not the wildlife).